jimorie/clicksearch/README.md

 #### `implied`

-A dict of related field filters that are implied by filtering on this field.
+A string specifying a set of default filters to apply when this field is used.
+The syntax for this string is the same as if the options were given on the command line.
+The default filters are only applied if the targeted field does not have any filters set.

 ```python
 class Species(ModelBase):